 Characters who are merely Ignorant of Their Own Ignorance are very different from characters such as a Small Name, Big Ego or a Heteronormative Crusader.
 While the Small Name, Big Ego is narcissistically full of himself and a Heteronormative Crusader is self-righteously narrow-minded, an Ignorant character is merely naive and doesn't know any better.
 While ultimately innocent, he might still be a villain — often one who is tricked by smarter villains, and thus relatively easy for the heroes to turn against their master by using their incomprehensible yet efficient powers.
 Compare Outside-Context Villain, who exploits ignorance of even his potential existence.

-As That Other Wiki can tell you, in Real Life Psychology it's known as illusory superiority.
+As Wikipedia can tell you, in Real Life Psychology it's known as illusory superiority.

 See also Know-Nothing Know-It-All.